jacksongoode/enc-multi-label/README.md

 ### Notebook

-This notebook is a modified fork of of the [notebook](https://github.com/aqibsaeed/Urban-Sound-Classification) by Aaqib Saeed.
+This notebook is a modified fork of the [notebook](https://github.com/aqibsaeed/Urban-Sound-Classification) by Aaqib Saeed and builds upon classification techniques within a new domain.

 ### Tools